flaviotsf/flaviotsf.github.io/_posts/2011-01-01-ICE-Predictive-Dashboard.md

 ![Conference Predictive Dashboard](/public/predictive-nocomments.png)

 The widespread growth of visualization tools, including [Tableau](http://www.tableau.com), makes for a far easier filtering and segmentation logic.
 As Tableau users, we definitely plan on moving this from a .NET solution to a Tableau dashboard.
+I think this looks pretty good for a system created way back in 2011 :)